H Pylori Treatment Making Me Sick

 Natural Remedies and Supportive Therapies

-In addition to conventional medical treatments, some individuals explore natural remedies and supportive therapies to manage the symptoms of H. pylori infection and reduce the side effects of treatment.
+In addition to conventional medical treatments, some individuals explore natural remedies and supportive therapies to manage the symptoms of H. Which means pylori infection and reduce the side effects of treatment.
 These may include dietary changes, herbal supplements, and lifestyle modifications.

 Personalized Medicine Approaches